lfishRhungry/zbanner/README.md

 The tool is developed based on the code of [Masscan](https://github.com/robertdavidgraham/masscan) and some thoughts of [ZMap](https://github.com/zmap/zmap).
 These two are both great tools and still maintained now.
 I have always held both authors in high esteem because of the many knowledge and skills I have learned from their code.
+(I will keep some Masscan style of code naming for respect and convenient for some time to come)

-ZBanner is as a sub-function of Masscan until now and has most of the capabilities of Masscan.
+ZBanner is a variant of Masscan until now and has most of the capabilities of it.
 Actually some main code was modified and new things were added, also I will drop many no stateless functions in the future.
 However, you'd better know the basic method and usages of Masscan.
 Contents only about ZBanner are followed.